Mutual Consent Divorce in India: Complete Procedure and Legal Guide

 After having both the motion of orders, the court passes the final decree for Mutual Consent Divorce This decree states that all contracts, being child custody and the like, have had to be reviewed and approved.
 The court will dissolve a marriage if it is satisfied that the dissolution is mutual, voluntary and lawful.
 As soon as the decree has passed, the couple has become divorced legally, and they can live on their own and put an end to their marital relationship.

 The overall cost for getting a mutual divorce could vary from condition to condition.
-There could be two hearings or more than two in the court for the mutual divorce.
+There could be two hearings or more than two in the court for the mutual consent divorce.
 Things get more clarity after consultation with expert lawyers in family matters

 Service Fees Response Time